apache/skywalking-agent-test-tool/README.md

 - How to config on agent

-We can modify directly the conguration of agent, `./config/agent.conf`, likes following.
+We can modify the configurations of agent in `./config/agent.conf`, as follows

 ```yaml
 # Backend service addresses.